Funding possibilities for MA students come in two basic forms: external and internal to the university.

 Internal funding from the department

-The Department offers four Faculty of Arts and Science Graduate Fellowships ($7,000 each) to incoming Master's students.
+The Department offers several Faculty of Arts and Science Graduate Fellowships ($7,000 each) to incoming Master's students.
 These are typically combined with research assistantships (R.A) and teaching assistantships (T.A) to yield competitive funding packages to top applicants.
 Having applied to our program, we will automatically consider you for such assistanships if you apply for September admission by March 31.
 Most research assistantships come from the research grants held not by the department, but by individual professors who select their students on the basis of academic excellence as well as the student's preparation for the research work required.
 Teaching assistantships are assigned by the Graduate Program Director on the basis of similar considerations concerning general academic excellence and preparation for the course question.
 (Given that quite a few of the courses needing staffing by TA's are formal or informal logic classes, good preparation in this area is an asset.)
 To apply for RA and TA funding, no special form is required, but you may want to indicate your interest and qualification in your statement of purpose.

 It should be mentioned here that the Faculty of Arts and Science also supports student conference travel.
 In addition, the out-of-province tuition rate for Master's students is comparatively low.

 The Department's Carol Lee Price MA Scholarship is an award equivalent to approximately $25,000 USD for women, international students working in either Ancient Philosophy or Logic and Philosophy of Mathematics.
 As well, the Department has two discipline-specific awards to deserving graduate students in the M.A program:

 - Maria Teresa Hausmann Bursary (approximately $700 awarded each year to an incoming student, deadline September 15).

 - Rose and Norman Goldberg Graduate Award (approximately $500, awarded every even year, deadline September 15).